Dreamspell: Popularity

 The anthropologist Will Black conducted research into José and Lloydine Argüelles’ Planet Art Network (PAN) for several years.
 In his 2010 book Beyond the End of the World – 2012 and Apocalypse, Black documented a general loss of interest in Dreamspell and in PAN.

 Black points out that as general interest in the 2012 phenomenon increased as a result of the proximity of the "end date", the significance of PAN and the value placed on Argüelles’ ideas waned.
 Although the Argüelles' and their Dreamspell system was instrumental in encouraging people to consider the meaning of 2012, further investigation by individuals tended to cause people to look beyond Argüelles’ system, according to Black.
 In fact, interest in 2012 snowballed so rapidly that many of those who latterly became interested in 2012 may have been quite oblivious to the early contribution of Argüelles.

+Following the world's failure to end in 2012, the calendar once again faded into obscurity.